 Life insurance can be an emotional subject.
 Nobody likes to think of their demise, or the death of their spouse or family member; however, death happens to everyone.
-A death is sad and sometimes a shock, but it's a wise idea to be prepared for it so that your family can continue after the loss.
-Whether this means staying in the home, having income to live, or simply being able to have a funeral, life insurance is an important part of living responsibly.
+Death is sad and sometimes a shock, but it's a wise idea to be prepared for it so that your family can continue after the loss.
+Whether this means staying in the home, having the income to live, or simply being able to have a funeral, life insurance is an important part of living responsibly.

 Unfortunately, all of the above factors can result in death.
-Whether you are young or old, an accident or simple medical problem can claim your life.
+Whether you are young or old, an accident or a simple medical problem can claim your life.
 It's important to have life insurance in place so that when you pass away, your family can have peace of mind that their financial picture won't change.

 There are many types of life insurance available to Idaho residents.
 It's a wise idea to be familiar with the different types of policies available so you can choose the one that's the best for you and your family.
 The most common types of life insurance available are: